drhsqlite/pikchr/doc/userman.md

   arrow go 150% north "aligned" aligned above
 ~~~~

-To display rotated text not associated with a line attach the
+To display rotated text not associated with a line, attach the
 text to a line that is marked "`invisible`"

 ~~~~ pikchr indent toggle